ArthurianX/g4mobile/README.md

 - install [React Native Debugger](https://github.com/jhen0409/react-native-debugger)(download one of the releases) and start the application
 - `react-native run-android` to run the Android application (remember to start a simulator or connect an Android phone)
 - `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)
-- iOS specific: once the Simulator has started and the app has thrown a big red error, hit `CMD+D` (with the simulator window selected) and selected Debug JS, then `CMD+R` to restart the application
+- iOS specific: once the Simulator has started and the app has thrown a big red error, hit `CMD+D` (with the simulator window selected) and select `Debug JS`, then `CMD+R` to restart the application

 ## Gotchas